Geometry of Weighted Homogeneous Spaces: Homogeneous Spaces

-It is not hard to check that the presentation of an element in $B\dot{w}B$ in the form of the above product $u .\dot{w}. b$ is unique. \begin{prop} The dimension of $U_w$ is the cardinality $R_+ \cap w(R_-)$.
-In fact, $U_w =\mathbb{C}^{l(w)}$ is affine. \end{prop} \begin{theorem} (Bruhat decomposition of $G/B$) We have a disjoint union of cosets
+It is not hard to check that the presentation of an element in $B\dot{w}B$ in the form of the above product $u .\dot{w}. b$ is unique.
+It is also well known that the Bruhat cells have an affine structure.
+The following proposition provides its dimension. \begin{prop} \cite{Ful1} The dimension of $U_w$ is the cardinality $R_+ \cap w(R_-)$.
+In fact, $U_w =\mathbb{C}^{l(w)}$ is affine, where $l(w)$ is the length of $w \in W$. \end{prop} A consequence of Theorem \ref{th:BruhatdecompG} and Proposition \ref{th:Bruhatcell} is the following. \begin{theorem} (Bruhat decomposition of $G/B$) \cite{Ful1} We have a disjoint union of cosets